qfpl/initial-final/blog/drafts/post.md

 instance ExpMul Eval where
   mul (Eval x) (Eval y) = Eval (x * y)
 ```

-where we may have wanted to split things up a bit more.
+If we wanted to split things up a bit more, we are out of luck.

 The other slight drawback is that while we don't have to create explicit tags to mark out which types support which interpreters, we are paying the cost for the implicit tagging that we are doing.

+This happens because we are passing typeclass dictionaries all over the place.
+If we use `testMe` in a context where an `Int` is expected, the `ExpBase Int` instance will be used to compute the result.
+This instance is -- in theory -- being passed along to `testMe` at runtime.
-This happens because we are passing typeclass dictionaries all over the place, although this may not actually affect you if your code is simple and/or if you compile with optimisations turned up.
+You may not be effected by this if your code is simple and/or if you compile with optimisations turned up.

 ### Final encoding with Backpack

 We're now going to solve the problem again using Backpack, partly to address these problems and partly just to play around with Backpack a little.
 This isn't my idea at all -- I learned about it during a conversation with Ed Kmett about his use of this trick in `coda`.

-It's going to make some very simple uses of Backpack, but it's pretty neat.
-The best source I've found for reasoning about how to make use of Backpack is [this](https://github.com/ezyang/ghc-proposals/blob/backpack/proposals/0000-backpack.rst), in case you wanted to follow along.
+We're going to make some very simple uses of Backpack along the way, but it's a pretty neat trick so please stick with it.

+The best source I've found for reasoning about how to make use of Backpack is [this](https://github.com/ezyang/ghc-proposals/blob/backpack/proposals/0000-backpack.rst), in case you wanted more details.
 You'll need GHC 8.2 and Cabal 2.0 or greater to play along.

 The short description of Backpack is this: we want to be able to leave holes in modules to be filled in later.
-These holes can be data types or functions, and are defined as "signatures".
+These holes can be data types or functions, and are called "signatures".
 We want to be able to write signatures for modules, and have modules that implement those signatures, and we want to be able to mix and match those puzzle pieces pretty freely.

 Backpack allows you to write a signature for the types and functions you would like from a module that dealt with String-like things, and then people can write libraries in terms of those signatures, and the users of those libraries can be the ones to pick which String-like implementation should be used.

-We're going to use that machinery for something else.
+We're going to use that machinery for something else entirely.

+Let us have a go at the tagless final style using Backpack.

 We first set up a signature to play the role of the typeclass variable in our tagless final version:
 ```haskell